-- ii.
-Provide landscaping, tree planting belts or other measures, of at least 20 metres adjoining the M27, to protect the amenities of occupiers of the proposed housing from noise and to screen the development; - iii.
-Maintain or enhance existing v.
-Contribute to infrastructure needed to make the development acceptable in planning terms.
+- Provide landscaping, tree planting belts or other measures, of at least 20 metres adjoining the M27, to protect the amenities of occupiers of the proposed housing from noise and to screen the development; - iii.
+Maintain or enhance existing woodland and major hedgerows within the site and carry out additional planting;

-- woodland and major hedgerows within the site and carry out additional planting; - iv.
+iv.
 Provide on-site open space (Informal Open Space, and Local Equipped Area for Play) as part of a neighbourhood green to serve the proposed and surrounding development.